 42 Montée Saint-Barthélemy, Lyon, France [ Map ]

-At the foot of the Rosary Garden below the Shrine of Our Lady of Fourvière, the house ‘Lorette’ was formerly owned by Venerable Pauline Jaricot (1799-1862) who founded the Society of the Propagation of the Faith (now part of the Pontificial Mission Societies) in 1822 and the Universal Living Rosary Association in 1826.
+At the foot of the Rosary Garden below the Shrine of Our Lady of Fourvière, the house ‘Lorette’ was formerly owned by Blessed Pauline Jaricot (1799-1862) who founded the Society of the Propagation of the Faith (now part of the Pontificial Mission Societies) in 1822 and the Universal Living Rosary Association in 1826.

 The Lorette property also includes a chapel dedicated to St Philomena, the child saint to whom Jaricot attributed her miraculous cure from heart disease in 1835.
 After Jaricot’s death, Lorette was acquired by the Fourvière Foundation in 1862.
 It was purchased by the Pontifical Mission Societies in 1975.

 Eymard often visited Pauline Jaricot’s house on Fourvière hill, where he encouraged her works of charity and celebrated Mass in the chapel dedicated to St Philomena.
 He personally identified with the ‘crucible of trials’ which he believed that God put her through.

 ‘Great works are always founded on the soil of Calvary’, Eymard reminded Jaricot in 1849.
 He urged her to be confident: ‘So many prayers, so much suffering, so much love cannot remain sterile’.